ox-it/wl-ck-plugins/youtube/README.md

         <script src="path/to/youtube/js/youtube-embed.js"></script>

-2. Then invoke the `.ytembed()` method on the correct divs to replace them with the embed code:
+2. Then invoke the `.youtubeEmbed()` method on the correct divs to replace them with the embed code:

         $('[data-youtube-embed]').youtubeEmbed();